SystemsApproach/foundation/intro.rst

 consider networks from these multiple perspectives: builders, operators, application developers.

-To start us on the road toward understanding how to build, operate, and program a network, this chapter does four things.
+This book lays the foundation for understanding how to build, operate, and program a network.
 First, it explores the requirements that different applications and different communities of people place on the network.
-Second, it introduces the idea of a network architecture, which lays the foundation for the rest of the book.
-Third, it introduces some of the key elements in the implementation of computer networks.
+Second, it introduces the idea of a network architecture, which provides a framework (blueprint) for the network we're building.
+Third, it introduces some of the key elements in the implementation of computer networks, which are necessary to translate our paper design into real, functioning system.
 Finally, it identifies the key metrics that are used to evaluate the performance of computer networks.

-1.2 Stakeholders
+1.1 Stakeholders
 ------------------

 As we noted above, a student of networks can take several perspectives.